 The Mellon Mays Undergraduate Fellowship (MMUF) Program is the centerpiece of the Andrew W. Mellon Foundation's initiative to increase the commitment to diversity in the faculty ranks of colleges and universities.
-The University of Southern California's MMUF program is a partnership between the Dornsife College of Letters Arts and Sciences, the Office of the Provost, and the Division of Student Affairs.
+The University of Southern California's MMUF program is a partnership between the Dornsife College of Letters Arts and Sciences and the Office of the Provost.

 - To identify, support, and mentor highly qualified underrepresented undergraduate students and other students interested in diversifying faculties in higher education, and encourage them to pursue a Ph.D. in fields where diversity has not been historically present.